aurbac/workshop-containers-cdk-react-amplify/README.md

 3.6\.
 Now inside the **bash** terminal clone the reposiotry with `git clone https://github.com/aurbac/nodejs-back-and-angular-front.git`.

 3.7\.
-Install the Angular CLI globally with `npm install -g @angular/cli`.
+Update the nodejs to version 8 with `nvm i v8`.

 3.8\.
-Update the nodejs version with `nvm i v8`.
+Install the Angular CLI globally with `npm install -g @angular/cli`.

 ## 4. Create the backend docker image and upload to Amazon ECR